SagiLiba/react-reports/README.md

 This makes sure that the page calculation will be based on the actual space your component takes out of the page.
 Sometimes you will still have component that will finish their rendering after an async operation of unknown time.
-To allow for asynchronous behavior, I'm delayed the "MEASURE" phase in the <PageGroup /> component, that is until you specifically notify the height of your elements when they are rendered to the screen, and you must also save their state using the provided functions.
+To allow for asynchronous behavior, I'm delayed the "MEASURE" phase in the `PageGroup` component, that is until you specifically notify the height of your elements when they are rendered to the screen, and you must also save their state using the provided functions.

 #### measureAsync

-The <PageGroup /> component detects a direct child with the "measureAsync" property and injects relevant properties to handle the async operations.
+The `PageGroup` component detects a direct child with the "measureAsync" property and injects relevant properties to handle the async operations.

-A direct child meaning a child of <PageGroup />:
+A direct child meaning a child of `PageGroup`:

 ```
 <PageGroup name='Group One' repeating={PageGroupRepeating}>